The Happy Ordi Project

 Observing the behaviour of even relatively old computers, but running a functional and optimised operating system, provides in just a few minutes a key indicator of the value in use of the hardware in question.

-Combined with the additional knowledge of possible hardware optimisations and their cost, this provides an additional indicator for getting computers back into good working order, even those over 15 years old.
+Combined with the additional knowledge of possible hardware optimisations and their cost, this provides one more indicator for getting computers back into good working order, even those over 15 years old.

 By providing software that can be used by individuals and organisations to carry out quick and easy diagnostics on as wide a range of computers as possible, whatever the operators’ level of technical know-how, we aim to help reduce the need for new hardware and help organisations make their equipment last longer.